-The BRF-Linker uses the two-bank named reentrant segments mechanism to make multisegment linking possible.
+SINTRAN can put names on reentrant segments, and the BRF-Linker uses these names and SINTRAN's ability to switch between segments to make multisegment programs possible.
 This method of combining many routines on several segments has the advantage that overlays will not have to be read from a file during execution; control just switches from one segment to another instead.
 Another advantage is that the links need not be organized hierarchically, giving no means of communication between links on the same overlay levels, only along different branches of the overlay tree.
 Instead the program may switch freely between the various links.

 Multisegment linking only works on two-bank programs.
 Therefore, all routines in a multisegment structure must be compiled with the SEPARATE-DATA option turned ON.
 Afterwards, the programs linked together in a multisegment structure must be dumped as reentrant segments on the segment file.
 SINTRAN III commands relating to the administration of segment files are found in the version of the SINTRAN III Reference Manual (ND-60.128) and SINTRAN III System Supervisor (ND-30.003) that pertain to your installation.
-The commands for dumping programs onto the segment files are privileged, which means that they are only available to the user SYSTEM.
+The commands for dumping programs onto the segment files are privileged, so that they are only available to you if you are logged in on User Area SYSTEM.